MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-protection-recommendations-technical.md

 ---
-title: Review and remediate endpoint detection and response recommendations
+title: Remediate EDR recommendations in Defender for Cloud using the MMA
-description: How the endpoint protection solutions are discovered, identified, and maintained for optimal security. ms.topic: concept-article ms.custom: linux-related-content ms.author: dacurwin
+description: Learn how to remediate endpoint detection and response recommendations when using the MMA in Microsoft Defender for Cloud ms.topic: concept-article ms.custom: linux-related-content ms.author: dacurwin